App Development: User Guide

 APP-CUSTOM

-"APP-CUSTOM" is applicable for mobile application only.
+"APP-CUSTOM" is applicable for mobile applications only.
 You can include any custom classes that your application requires, here.
 The code here is replicated in the generated Flutter project as 'custom.dart' and is automatically imported in all other generated dart files.

 A sample script is given below.
 This implements a simple calculator class.
 For instance, if your application was implementing a calculator, you can add the computation logic here and keep your UI code clean and structured.